 - A. Purpose and Scope.
-This section sets out the procedures to be followed in reviewing and considering a text change to this ordinance or an amendment to the zoning map-with the exception of a map amendment to a planned unit development, which shall be subject to the procedures in Section 4.7.7, Planned Unit Development. - B. Initiation of Proceedings.
-Proceedings for the amendment of the text of this ordinance or the zoning map shall be initiated by one of the following: - (1) An owner of property or an authorized representative of an owner pursuant to Section 3.3.2, Authority to File Applications; - (2) Recommendation of City staff and officials, including the Zoning Administrator, City Engineer, City Administrator and City Attorney. - (3) Action of the Planning Commission; or - (4) Action of the City Council. - C. Application. - (1) All applications to amend the text of this ordinance or the zoning map shall be in accordance with Section 3.3, Common Review Procedures & Requirements. - (2) In addition to the common review requirements, applications for changes to the text of this ordinance or the Zoning Map shall also include the following: - (a) The name of the applicant; - (b) A narrative explaining the requested modification and the reasons why the changes are supported by the Comprehensive Plan; - (c) The legal description of all real property proposed for change, if applicable; - (d) The existing and proposed land use and zoning designations for all properties proposed for change, if applicable;
+This section sets out the procedures to be followed in reviewing and considering a text change to this ordinance or an amendment to the zoning map. - B. Initiation of Proceedings.
+Proceedings for the amendment of the text of this ordinance or the zoning map shall be initiated by one of the following: - (1) An owner of property or an authorized representative of an owner pursuant to Section 3.3.2, Authority to File Applications; - (2) Recommendation of City staff and officials, including the Zoning Administrator, City Engineer, City Administrator and City Attorney. - (3) Action of the Planning Commission; or - (4) Action of the City Council.

+C. Application.

-- (e) A map of the properties to be modified to a different zoning designation, showing the addresses and zoning designations for the subject properties and the adjacent properties, if applicable; - (f) The location of the proposed text to be added, amended, or deleted in this ordinance, if applicable.
+- (1) All applications to amend the text of this ordinance or the zoning map shall be in accordance with Section 3.3, Common Review Procedures & Requirements. - (2) In addition to the common review requirements, applications for changes to the text of this ordinance or the Zoning Map shall also include the following: - (a) The name of the applicant; - (b) A narrative explaining the requested modification and the reasons why the changes are supported by the Comprehensive Plan; - (c) The legal description of all real property proposed for change, if applicable; - (d) The existing and proposed land use and zoning designations for all properties proposed for change, if applicable; - (e) A map of the properties to be modified to a different zoning designation, showing the addresses and zoning designations for the subject properties and the adjacent properties, if applicable; - (f) The location of the proposed text to be added, amended, or deleted in this ordinance, if applicable.